naasking/AppendLog/README.md

     }

-Writing to the log involves simply calling `Append()`, which returns a bounded stream to which you can write.
-When you dispose the stream, the log is updated atomically with the new data.
-Only a single writer can call Append() at any given time, and this exclusion works across processes too.
+Writing to the log involves simply calling `Append()`, which returns a bounded stream to which you can write, and a handle representing the transaction.
+When you dispose the handle, the output stream is checked for any data, and if data was written, then the log is atomically updated with that data.
+Only a single writer can call Append() at any given time.

 You can utilize any serialization API that uses the standard .NET System.IO.Stream abstractions to write to the output stream, so the actual content of the event log is entirely domain-specific.
-You could use JSON, XML, BinaryFormatter, or some mix of all of the above if you really wanted to.
+You could use JSON, XML, BinaryFormatter, or some mix of all of the above if desired.

 Each TransactionId is a marker for the beginning of an `Append()` event, which can be later used to replay the log's events.
-`TransactionId.First` defines the log's first transaction.
+`IAppendLog.First` defines the log's first transaction.

 The replay API provides a simple and efficient interface for reading log contents from a given marker.
 This is often used for log